NBI Clearance vs Police Clearance | What’s the Difference?

 Depending on your goal, local employment, government processing, or travel abroad the right clearance to get can vary.
 Below is a clear explanation of when each document is most appropriate.

 If you’re applying for work abroad, planning for immigration, or dealing with national-level agencies, the NBI Clearance is the better choice.
-It checks your criminal record across the entire Philippines and is widely accepted by foreign embassies, international employers, and government institutions.
+It checks your criminal record nationwide in the Philippines and is widely accepted by foreign embassies, international employers, and government institutions.

 If you’re applying for a local job, starting a small business, or handling barangay-level documents, a Police Clearance is usually enough.
-Since it only covers your local area, it’s faster to process and often released on the same day perfect for walk-in job fairs or quick ID submissions.
+Since it only covers your local area, it’s faster to process and is often released on the same day, perfect for walk-in job fairs or quick ID submissions.

 It’s also commonly required when applying for barangay permits, civil service forms, or basic government IDs.